Joseph Anang

-Joseph Tetteh Anang (born 8 June 2000) is a Ghanaian professional footballer who plays as a goalkeeper for League of Ireland Premier Division club St Patrick's Athletic.
-A former youth international for England, he plays for the Ghana national team.
+Joseph Tetteh Anang (born 8 June 2000) is a Ghanaian professional footballer who plays as a goalkeeper for League of Ireland Premier Division club St Patrick's Athletic and the Ghana national team.

 Early life

-Born in Teshie, a suburb of Ghana's capital city Accra, Anang moved to England in his teenage years.
-Before playing as a goalkeeper, he played as a centre-back.
+Born in Teshie, a suburb of Ghana's capital city Accra, Anang moved to England in his teenage years, following his parents leaving Ghana for a better life, Before playing as a goalkeeper, he played as a centre-back.

 Club career

 West Ham United

+Anang (extreme right) warming up with West Ham United in 2023.

 Anang began playing in the youth team for Danbort in his native Ghana, before moving to Ghana Premier League club Wa All Stars.
 He went on trial with West Ham United, ultimately signing for the club as an academy scholar in July 2017.
 He had to wait until March 2018 to play for the club's under-18 team, having not gained international clearance, during which he also trained with the first team alongside goalkeeper Adrián.
 Anang signed his first professional contract with West Ham on 1 July 2018.
+During his time with the club, he became close friends with fellow Ghanaian Mohammed Kudus when he signed from Ajax in 2023.
 He made five appearances in the EFL Trophy for West Ham's under-21 team.
 Anang signed a new contract with West Ham on 15 December 2020, with the agreement running until the summer of 2024.
+He departed the club at the end of his contract in 2024, having been on the bench as an unused substitute on 32 occasions for the first team.